benmvp/react-workshop/10-styling/README.md

 # Step 10 - Styling

+The goal of this step is to apply CSS styling to all of the components.
+There are many ways to style React components, but CSS classes are probably the simplest and most familiar.
+In certain cases we'll want to conditionally apply CSS classes based on props.
+We'll make use of the very helpful [`classnames`](https://github.com/JedWatson/classnames) library.

+As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).

 ## Tasks

 In order to make `render()` of `App` a bit cleaner, move out the logic for whether or not the `<EmailView />` should display into a helper component called `EmailViewWrapper`: